 Sackschewsky is currently out on bond.

 In October of last year, Sackschewsky was seriously injured in a traffic accident west of Grand Island.
 At the time investigators said Sackschewsky's pickup drifted into the opposing lane and struck a semi-truck head on.

-If charged and convicted on all five counts, Sackschewsky could get up to 60 years in prison.
+If convicted on all seven counts, Sackschewsky could get up to 72 years in prison.